synapsecns/sanguine/docs/bridge/docs/04-Routers/RFQ/Quoter API/index.md

 The implementation of the Quoter API can be found [here](https://github.com/synapsecns/sanguine/tree/master/services/rfq/api).

-Please note that end-users and solvers will not need to run their own version of the API.
+Please note that end-users and relayers will not need to run their own version of the API.

 ## Integrating the API